 Rates of price inflation are not specifically used for this valuation.
-However, a rate of price inflation of 2.75% would be consistent with other assumptions in this report.
+However, a rate of price inflation of 2.50% would be consistent with other assumptions in this report.
+This assumption was first adopted for the December 31, 2016 actuarial valuation.